 Now on to the Facts!

 1.)
 The Betta is an “anabantoid” which means they have a special organ called the labyrinth organ (located just above the gills), which allows them to breathe air from the surface.
 This is what allows them to survive in waters with such low-oxygen content, such as shallow rice paddies, stagnant ponds, or even polluted waters.
 They can even survive outside of water for short periods, provided they’re kept moist.
-Because betta fish sometimes live in water with low oxygen, this doesn’t mean they prefer it… and it also doesn’t mean bettas should be kept in vases with flowers.
+Because Betta fish sometimes live in water with low oxygen, this doesn’t mean they prefer it… and it also doesn’t mean Bettas should be kept in vases with flowers.

 2.)
 Bettas, especially the males, are territorial and will instantly attack other males (this isn’t always “to the death”, as commonly thought, although their fight can cause serious injuries.
-However, female bettas can live together and male betta fish can usually live with other species of fish.
+However, female Bettas can live together and male Betta fish can usually live with other species of fish.

 But wait, there’s more!

 8.)
-Due to its small size, bright colors and long, attractive fins, the Siamese fighting fish is preyed about by many other animals.
+Due to its small size, bright colors and long, attractive fins, the Siamese fighting fish is preyed on by many other animals.
 The predators of the Siamese fighting fish include larger fish, cats, newts, salamanders, birds and humans who catch the Siamese fighting fish to keep in tanks at home.